 Pranayama, meditation, chanting, build your psychic immunity.

-Get outside, enjoy what nature has to offer (even if it's just birdsong in a tree.)
+Get outside, and enjoy what nature offers (even if it's just birdsong in a tree.)

 Only use clean skin and hair products.
 Everything you put on your skin goes right into your blood system.

 Make green juices and smoothies easy on the high glycemic fruits.

 Use pure essential oils such as ginger, cloves, frankincense, lavender, eucalyptus, lemon, peppermint, and oregano.
 I love the doTerra brand!